randyrossi/vicii-kawari/FORKING.md

-# VICII-Kawari Forking Guide
+# VIC-II Kawari Forking Guide

-## What do I need to know about forking VICII-Kawari?
+## What do I need to know about forking VIC-II Kawari?

-The VICII-Kawari project supports developers who want to alter VICII-Kawari to provide new features or interesting extensions.
-If you do plan on forking VICII-Kawari, we ask that you follow this guide so that users who install your fork can use the upstream config utility to at least display the variant name, version and capability strings your variant offers.
+The VIC-II Kawari project supports developers who want to alter VIC-II Kawari to provide new features or interesting extensions.
+If you do plan on forking VIC-II Kawari, we ask that you follow this guide so that users who install your fork can use the upstream config utility to at least display the variant name and version.

 We ask that all forks do the following: